tjde/Market/README.md

 ##### T. Testing Process
 Provide an overview and description of your Testing process.

+The team consolidated a list of the main features of the app in a column on the spreadsheet.
+We then  compiled several test cases for each feature that we believe should work or not work in another column.
+We then ran each test case, listing down the results and comparing them to what was expected.
+Any bugs found, were fixed in the code.
+For a more information, please look at the docs folder for a copy of the test spreadsheet.

 ##### U. Information System Security Requirements
 Discuss and analyse requirements related to information system security.